Netcracker/KubeMarine/documentation/Installation.md

 The values from this parameter also override the values from the `values_file` parameter.
 This parameter is optional.

-The `values_stdin` parameter specifies the YAML formatted values for the chart that are passed to the "helm" executable via stdin.
+The `values_stdin` parameter specifies the YAML formatted values for the chart that are passed to the "helm" executable through stdin.
 The values from this parameter have the highest priority.
 This parameter is optional.